softwaresaved/software-deposit-guidance/markdown/WhenToDepositSoftware.md

 If you are about to publish results derived from the use of your software, whether it is in a journal paper, conference proceeding, presentation, poster or blog post, you'll want to deposit your software into a digital repository.

 Your software deposit will allow others who have read your publication to download your software, with the aim of inspecting your software to understand how you got your results and, if desired, to try to replicate or reproduce what you did, or reuse your software in their own research.
-What is more, your software deposit will have given them a persistent digital identifier which they can cite, and which you can then use as a means to measure and demonstrate your impact.
+What is more, your software deposit will have given them a persistent digital identifier which they can cite and which you can then use as a means to measure and demonstrate your impact.

 Similar comments apply if you are making a publication about the software itself.